Rescue team to ‘scale back’ search for missing Montserrat fire officer

 The search and rescue operation for Montserrat fire officer John Lee will be scaled back from Wednesday, 4 September – a week after he went missing during a solo fishing trip.

-Speaking during a daily update to ZJB Radio on Tuesday, 3 September, Commissioner of Police Mark Payne said there have been no sightings of Lee or further information on where he may be.
+Speaking during a daily update to ZJB Radio on Tuesday, 3 September, Acting Commissioner of Police Mark Payne said there have been no sightings of Lee or further information on where he may be.

 “The reality is that after after a week searching, we are probably in recovery phase rather than life saving phase,” he said.